Integrating keyword and algorithmic search to making finding documents faster, easier and more efficient.

-With Merlin IS, use our unique freeform search capability to get started.
+With Sherlock Integrated Search, use our unique freeform search capability to get started.
 Rather than craft a complicated Boolean search, simply enter the text of the request itself, punctuation and all.
 The only requirement is that you frame the request in square brackets.

 Merlin will ignore the lack of syntax and go after documents containing the highest number of terms in your statement.
 To be sure, you would probable remove a lot of the “noise” words from the request but that is not required.
 The idea is to make the starting search as simple as possible.
 The beauty is you can forget about mastering complex keyword syntax.

 Just enter every term you can think of that might be associated with your topic.

 For this type of search, choose “Sort By: Relevance (High to Low).
 Sherlock will present the most likely relevant documents at the top of the results list.